apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/NodeManager.md

   * A simple example for the above is the auxiliary service 'ShuffleHandler' for MapReduce (MR).
 ShuffleHandler respects the above two requirements already, so users/admins don't have to do anything for it to support NM restart: (1) The configuration property **mapreduce.shuffle.port** controls which port the ShuffleHandler on a NodeManager host binds to, and it defaults to a non-ephemeral port.
 (2) The ShuffleHandler service also already supports recovery of previous state after NM restarts.

-  * There are two ways to configure auxiliary services, through a manifest file or through the Configuration.
-If a manifest file is used, auxiliary service configurations are not read from the Configuration.
-If no manifest file is specified, auxiliary services will be loaded via the prior method of using Configuration properties.
-One advantage of using the manifest file is that the NMs will detect changes in auxiliary services specified in the manifest file (as determined by the service name and version) and will remove or reload running auxiliary services as needed.
+  * There are two ways to configure auxiliary services, through a manifest or through the Configuration.
+Auxiliary services will only be loaded via the prior method of using Configuration properties when an auxiliary services manifest is not enabled.
+One advantage of using a manifest is that NMs can dynamically reload auxiliary services based on changes to the manifest.
 To support reloading, AuxiliaryService implementations must perform any cleanup that is needed during the service stop phase for the NM to be able to create a new instance of the auxiliary service.

 Auxiliary Service Classpath Isolation
 -------------------------------------